Performance Support • Quick Reference

 Empathize

 Name their emotion back to them.
-You're not agreeing — you're acknowledging.
+You are not agreeing with them.
+You are acknowledging.
 This deactivates defensiveness.

 "I can see why that's frustrating."